 For his first solo museum exhibition in Los Angeles, Gary Simmons will create a site-specific drawing on the four 440-square-foot walls of the California African American Museum’s grand lobby.

 For more information please visit the California African American Museum’s website.

-The exhibition is about and for the Irish writer and dramatist Oscar Wilde, who had been a visitor to Reading prior to his imprisonment at Reading Gaol.
+The exhibition, curated by Michael Bracewell and Andrew Hunt, is about and for the Irish writer and dramatist Oscar Wilde, who had been a visitor to Reading prior to his imprisonment at Reading Gaol.
 The Critic as Artist explores Oscar Wilde's theories of aesthetics and art criticism and includes the painting Isle of the Dead (2016) by Dexter Dalwood.

 Ornament = Crime? is the first public presentation of the Per Amor a l’Art collection at Bombas Gens Centre d'Art.
 Curated by Nuria Enguita and Vicente Todolí, this group show focuses on work by artists who explore the realms of ornamentation and abstraction.

 For more information please visit the Fundació per Amor a l'Art website.